loftux/homebridge-teslafi/README.md

 * Switch to Enable / Disable logging in TeslaFi.
 This will most likely turn off getting the data needed for this plugin, so not sure how useful this would be.
 * Start Polling - A switch let calls the TeslaFi API to start polling.
 Can be used to let TeslaFi know that you now intend to use the car, and skip trying to sleep.
 * Switch for max defrost.
-* Be able to change charge level.
+* DONE: Be able to change charge level.
 * DONE: Location Aware sensors - TeslaFi returns when your car is in one of your user defined locations.
 This can be used to trigger a Homekit sensor, and then used for automation.
 * DONE: Sensor for new version available.
 Then use Automation to turn all you light bulbs on 100% so that you don't miss installing right away!
 * Sensor for  "is_user_present": "1"